Early Bird Regular Registration (until June 15th): $425

 Post Conference Field Tour (multi-day): $575/person Limited to 20 participants

 This multi-day tour will provide a broad introduction to regeneration issues associated with dry forests in the rain shadow of the Cascade Mountain Range in Oregon and Washington.
 The tour will head east from Corvallis on Friday, July 14th, stopping in Bend, Warm Springs, Mt.
 Hood, The Dalles, and Toppenish.
 The tour will be a combination of stops to learn about regeneration issues on federal, tribal, and private forestlands, as well as recreational stops to ice caves and a hops farm.
 Tour participants will be dropped off at the Portland International Airport (PDX) the morning of July 17th.
-PLEASE NOTE: if you attend this tour, please don’t book any return travel before 11:00am on Monday, July 17th.
+If you attend this tour, please don’t book any return travel before 11:00am on Monday, July 17th.
 The cost of this tour includes transportation, same gender double-occupancy lodging, meals, and parking and entrance fees during the trip.